Education in Maine: Public school districts

-Maine has four types of school departments: the first is a local school, one which serves only one municipality, and is headed by a superintendent.
+Maine has several types of school administrative units: the first is a municipal school unit, one which serves only one municipality, and is headed by a superintendent.
 Usually, it serves kindergarten through grade 12, although some only go to grade 8.
-Usually, independent school districts which do not have a high school are not totally independent; they are part of a school union, the second type of school district.
+Usually, municipal school units which do not have a high school are not independent; they are part of a school union or CSD.

 A school union is two or more school departments that share a superintendent but nothing else; each town has an independent school board.
 Usually, only one of the schools in the school union has a high school, but unlike MSADs (discussed below), students in the whole school union are not compelled to attend that school.
 School union students are given a choice of neighboring school districts, and the school union pays for the student's tuition.

-The third type is a MSAD (Maine School Administrative District).
-This is a regional school district that incorporates two or more towns into one school department with one high school and middle school.
-These towns do not have independent school boards, but instead have one central board governing the entire district.
+The second type is a MSAD (Maine School Administrative District), sometimes simply abbreviated to SAD.
+This is a regional school district that incorporates two or more towns into one school district that pools their educational resources to educate all the students.
+These towns do not have independent school boards, but instead have one central committee governing the entire district.
 Students are obligated to attend the central high school.
-Usually, a MSAD comprises one larger town and one or more smaller towns.
+Usually, a SAD comprises one larger town and one or more smaller towns.
 The larger town is equipped with a high school and middle school, while the surrounding towns have elementary schools as well, but no secondary schools.
-The elementary schools usually cut off after grade 5 or grade 6.
-Sometimes, towns in a MSAD do not have an elementary school but possess a high school and/or middle school, whereas the surrounding towns have the elementary schools.
+Sometimes, towns in a SAD do not have an elementary school but possess a high school and/or middle school, whereas the surrounding towns have the elementary schools.
+Similar to SADs are RSUs (Regional School Units), which have slightly different governance, as determined by their voters.
+Some RSUs do business as SADs.

-The last type of school district is a CSD (Community School District, sometimes called a Consolidated School District).
+The third type of school district is a CSD (Community School District, sometimes called a Consolidated School District).
 This usually (but not always) exists in school districts with such a small student population between several towns that the school district cannot justify an elementary school outside the largest town in the district.
 In rare cases a CSD refers to only a high school of a school union.
 Sometimes, in towns geographically isolated (such as island towns) the entire student population attends one school grades PK–12.

 Students can choose to attend a school in another district if the parents agree to pay the school tuition.
 Vocational centers are usually regional, so one school department will administer a technical center but other school districts will transport their students there to take classes.

+Large portions of Maine are not part of any municipality.
+Students living in the unorganized territory of Maine are either assigned to the nearest school district, or Education in Unorganized Territory (EUT) schools operated directly by the Maine Department of Education.